AlexVRussell/Hangman-Game/README.md

 *Improvements*
 Add a function where if the guesser is confident in the answer or just wants to outright guess the word they can, as of right now if you were to guess a word it takes the letter at index 0 as the guess not the word itself.
+If you have any improvements to this please reach out I'd love to improve my code and learn/grow to become better.
+Thanks.